 Parameteters of the kernel can be changed (by root) by editing

-the writable files under /proc/sys
+the writable files under /proc/sys.

 (Not all files are writable, some just report information from